Hopscotch (programming language)

 Hopscotch is a visual programming language developed by Hopscotch Technologies, designed to allow young or beginner programmers to develop simple projects.
-It's simple UI allows its users to drag and drop blocks to create scripts that can be played when activated.
+Its simple UI allows its users to drag and drop blocks to create scripts that can be played when activated.
 The use of the language is through an iPad or iPhone supporting Hopscotch.

 Software development

 The idea sprang from an existing programming tool, Scratch, where the user drags blocks to create a script.
 The developers of Hopscotch wanted to take a step back from Scratch, making it slightly easier to grasp and use the concepts.
 Hopscotch's notion of events, and rules combining conditions with actions, is similar to AgentSheets.

-Hopscotch includes basic programming blocks and functionalities such as variables, sprites (called objects) and text objects, but also features considered more advanced such as self-variables, maths functions and more.
+Hopscotch includes basic programming blocks and functionalities such as variables, sprites (called objects) and text objects, as well as features considered more advanced such as self-variables, maths functions and more.

 Editor

-The Hopscotch app uses a UI very similar to that of Scratch.
-Most code blocks can have numeric, text, or math inputs. e.g. the "move" block.
-The editor work area is mainly based on a grid divided into X and Y-coordinates.
+The Hopscotch app uses a block-based programming UI.
+Most code blocks can have numeric, text, or math inputs, allowing for both static and dynamic outputs.
+The editor work area is based on a grid divided into X and Y coordinates.